Research reveals new evidence on teen drivers and red light effectiveness

 Beyond claims that cameras are revenue generators rather than safety improvers, other objections include privacy (where footage reviewed by private companies) and an increased risk of rear-end shunts as drivers spotting the cameras brake sharply.

 Texas’ State Senate had approved a bill that bans cities from signing new red light camera contracts when current arrangements expire.
 At the same time the authorities in California (the state with the highest number of red light running deaths), Arizona and Tennessee have defeated legislative attempts to remove cameras.

-SUPPORT FOR CRASH REDUCTION In a recent white paper, American Traffic Solutions concluded that despite the fact that they are ‘sometimes controversial’, most Americans favour using red light safety cameras as a crash reduction tool.
+In a recent white paper, American Traffic Solutions concluded that despite the fact that they are ‘sometimes controversial’, most Americans favour using red light safety cameras as a crash reduction tool.
 Support, it says, crosses demographic and regional boundaries and is particularly strong in communities where red light enforcement cameras have been deployed.

 It cites the AAA’s Traffic Safety Culture Index, published in January 2015, which found more than 50% of drivers support the use of red light cameras in urban areas.
 Echoing this is the IIHS which says acceptance ‘has always been strong’ – its 2013 survey found 87% of residents of Washington DC support red light cameras.

 In most cases, the white paper continues, ‘once a driver gets a red light running ticket, that person does not make a second violation, which indicates a positive change in behaviour’.
 There is also evidence that when drivers know they are at risk of being ticketed for red light running, they slow down and stop in good time.

 Now, with a wealth of new information available to identify hazards and quantify the effectiveness of countermeasures, authorities have no excuses for repeatedly delaying the bold decisions they know are necessary if they are to reduce or eliminate road fatalities.